 INCB59872 is an LSD1 inhibitor.
 LSD1 is a key enzyme that is involved in epigenetic regulation of gene transcription.
 Dysregulated LSD1 activity can perturb normal gene expression, leading to cellular transformation.
 In particular, the function of LSD1 has been reported to maintain stem cell-like gene expression patterns in various cancers, including acute myeloid leukemia and small cell lung cancer.
-A proof-of-concept clinical trial of INCB59872 is underway.

 INCB62079 is a selective, irreversible inhibitor of FGFR4 that has exhibited 250 times greater selectivity for FGFR4 than other FGFR isoforms in preclinical studies.
 Preclinical data has also demonstrated the compound's selective activity against cancer cell lines with FGF19-FGFR4 pathway activation, and dose-dependent activity in murine models of FGF19-driven hepatocellular carcinoma.
-A Phase I/II dose escalation trial in patients with advanced hepatocellular carcinoma and other malignancies is now underway.